Please enable JavaScript to ensure auto alt text generation works properly

 Candidates are leaning into generative AI to churn out polished applications, ace assessments, and even script their video interview responses.
 And who can blame them?

 For years, employers embraced automation in hiring.
-Tools like one-way video interviews promised to eliminate bias and streamline early-stage screening.
+Tools like async video screening platforms promised to bring structure and speed to early-stage screening.

 The response?
 A full-blown AI arms race.
 Applicants now use ChatGPT to prep or even read responses in pre-recorded interviews.
 Meanwhile, employers scramble to “detect” AI use or rethink the tools they once relied on.
 Even vendors like HireVue now advise bringing human interviewers back into the mix.